Select your language

 What are the tasks of suitability assessors?

-Their task is to check the eligibility of BAföG recipients at the interface between the 4th and 5th semesters and to issue Form 05 - Certificate of Academic Achievement (Leistungsbescheinigung) according to Section 48 BAföG - for this purpose.
+Their task is to check the eligibility of BAföG recipients and to issue Form 05 - Certificate of Academic Achievement (Leistungsbescheinigung) according to Section 48 BAföG - for this purpose.

 You can download it here as a PDF file.